 Medical Museion is pleased to advertise a fully funded PhD position with start the 15th of September 2022.
 The subject of the PhD is research culture & creativity and how these may to other phenomena in contemporary academia such as, e.g. connectivities to the ‘outside’ of academia; transdisciplinary collaborations; the use of performance indicators and other business strategies or the time and pace of thinking and working creatively.

 Research at Medical Museion

 In the last couple of years, our research group has expanded and evolved.
-We’re working on project pages, but in the meantime there is a brief summary below, and please visit our staff gallery for individual interests and publications.
+You can visit our project pages by clicking here, and please click here to visit our staff gallery for individual interests and publications.

 Medical Museion is a combined museum and interdisciplinary research group, and the relationship between the two is at the heart of our identity.
 Our disciplinary backgrounds span medical humanities, history and philosophy, museology, anthropology, science studies, science communication, and arts and design research.
 Common interests include medicine and the body as both topic and material culture; how the worlds of laboratory, clinic, and everyday life interrelate; and how these themes can be exhibited and collected.
 Projects provide places for differing perspectives to meet, and for an ongoing attention to what kinds of knowledge we produce and for whom.

 The group is led by Professor Ken Arnold, and in 2019 consists of 3 Associate Professors, 1 Assistant Professor, 2 Postdocs and 5 PhD students along with Professor Emeritus and previous director Thomas Söderqvist, guest researchers, interns, and collaborators.
 Our graduate students are part of the Programme in Medicine, Culture, and Society, and we also offer supervision for Bachelor and Masters thesis projects.